Is Having Imaginary Friends Normal or Dangerous? Experts Weigh in on the Issue

 "65 per cent of children up to age seven currently have an imaginary friend,” she tells Mail Online.
 "And in a study of 1800 kids, ten per cent of those aged nine to ten years old admitted to having one.”

-Not only that, these fictitious characters serve many and different purposes.
+Not only that, but these fictitious characters also serve many and different purposes.